Free law firm workflow review for NJ firms

 Pick the process that keeps eating time: intake, document requests, reminders, client updates, review prep, or firm handoffs.

-Identify a low-risk first use case
+Identify a low-risk first workflow

 Separate routine admin support from work that needs attorney judgment, review, or firm-specific controls.